 Limit your caffeine intake: caffeine has a half-life of 8 hours, so try not to have caffeine during the few hours before bed.
 If you find it very difficult to get to sleep, try to cut out all caffeine after mid-day.

 Save your bed for sleep: Make your bedroom comfortable and make your bed a place that your brain associates with rest and sleep.
 Try not to work on your bed, if possible.
 You may find that laundering your sheets more regularly helps you to sleep better.

-- Try to get some natural daylight during the day – 20 to 30 minutes in sunlight will help your brain calibrate daytime and night-time, making it easier to sleep at night.
+Natural light: try to get some natural daylight during the day.
+20 -30 minutes in sunlight will help your brain calibrate daytime and nighttime, making it easier to sleep at night.

-- Try to have the bedroom at around 18°C, as this is suggested to be the best temperature for a restful night.
+Get the right temperature: Try to have the bedroom at around 18c, as this is the average ideal temperature for a restful night.

-- Establish a restful pre-sleep routine that you can follow every night.
-This may involve reading, listening to music, preparing yourself for bed (taking make-up off, changing), releasing nice smells into your bedroom, breathing exercises, preparing for the next day etc. Going through the same routine will prompt your brain to prepare for sleep.
+Keep a routine: establish a restful pre-sleep routine that you can follow every night.
+This may involve reading, listening to music, preparing yourself for bed (taking make-up off, changing), releasing nice smells into your bedroom, breathing exercises, or preparing for the next day.
+Going through the same routine will prompt your brain to prepare for sleep.

-- Don’t fight thoughts that appear as you are trying to go to sleep.
-Tell yourself that you will think about them the following morning, then either write them down or imagine locking them in a box for now.
+Don’t fight your thoughts: if thoughts appear as you are trying to go to sleep, tell yourself that you will think about them the following morning.
+Then either write them down or imagine locking them in a box for now.